ExpressiveMachineryLab/how_to/README.md

-# how_to
+# How to do things here

-How to do things in the lab and where things are
+This is a repo of information for new team members.
+It includes practical instructions like how to set up your laptop to print, where thigns are, and how to get help.